 Omnichannel is a step up from multichannel.
 It goes beyond being available on multiple channels; instead, the goal is that channel shouldn’t matter to the customer experience.
 Regardless of how a customer chooses to contact your business, they can pick up the conversation where they left off.

-Customers prefer this type of seamless customer experience, but they rarely get it.
+The best omnichannel retailers deliver this type of seamless customer experience but many retailers still don’t get it.
 Think about your experience as a customer: Aren’t you pleasantly surprised when you don’t have to repeat the same information ad nauseum?
 Most businesses struggle to retain information on the same channel—for example, across multiple phone calls—to say nothing of maintaining consistency across all channels.

 Imagine if the next time you called a customer service line, they greeted you by name, knew all about your order history, and had a record of every previous interaction.
 That kind of personalization, that level of customer care, is what inspires raving fans.
 And that’s what true omnichannel really means.

 At the heart of it, omnichannel means a shift from an incident-based system to a customer-based one.
 This may seem like a daunting task.
 But with the right change in mindset and some minor investments in resources and technology, it can be done.
 Here are the crucial considerations for developing an omnichannel customer journey: